-We shouldn’t have to preface this with a disclaimer, but we will, obviously good (& frequent) handwashing is the best way to prevent the spread of germs, but we all know that there are times and places where this just isn’t possible.
+We shouldn’t have to preface this with a disclaimer, but we will, obviously good (& frequent) hand washing is the best way to prevent the spread of germs, but we all know that there are times and places where this just isn’t possible.

-One thing that we love about our homemade recipe is the fact that the scent is pleasant unlike many store bought sanitizers and it costs less than 1/4 of the price of it’s store-bought counterpart as well!
+One thing that we love about our homemade recipe is the fact that the scent is pleasant unlike many store-bought sanitizers and it costs less than 1/4 of the price of its store-bought counterpart as well!

 1/2 cup aloe vera gel (we get ours directly from our plant, but you can purchase it in bottles as well)

-1/2 cup + 2 Tbs (99%) Rubbing alcohol aka Isopropyl Alcohol
+1/2 cup + 2 Tbs Everclear (Neutral grain spirit) or alternatively, Rubbing alcohol aka Isopropyl Alcohol

 2 tsp. vegetable glycerin

-The vegetable glycerin offers several benefits, first, it makes the ingredients stay together, secondly, it works nicely as a skin softening agent and helps keep your hands from becoming overly dry.
+The vegetable glycerin offers several benefits, first, it makes the ingredients stay together, secondly, it works nicely as a skin-softening agent and helps keep your hands from becoming overly dry.

 The essential oils add a nice fragrance while also offering additional germ fighting properties of their own.
-Scientifically speaking, you need at least 62% alcohol for maximum effectiveness in your blend.
+Scientifically speaking, you need at least 60% alcohol for maximum effectiveness in your blend.

 © Can Stock Photo Inc. / akhilesh